rasa-kelompok-6/rasa-chatbot/README.md

 `rasa train` if you want to train model with new data

 `rasa run -m models --enable-api --cors "*"` if you want to run on website.
-Then open index.html
+Then open index.html on browser

 # Dependencies